ramonrovirosa/xmpp_client_strophejs/README.md

 - Note: for Punjab, you need python, and version 2.7 worked for me, but not version 3.3..
 - Install instructions can be found on the github page.
+- Dependencies: twisted, pyopenssl.
+Both need to be added to the path environment.

 ###Nginx###